lokeshbollini/lokeshbollini/README.md

 - 👋 Hi, I’m @lokeshbollini
-- 👀 I’m interested in ...SQL
+- 👀 I’m interested in ...Data projects / Predictive modelling
-- 🌱 I’m currently learning ...SQL
+- 🌱 I’m currently learning ...AI models and its applications
-- 💞️ I’m looking to collaborate on ...SQL
+- 💞️ I’m looking to collaborate on ...SQL/Python projects
 - 📫 How to reach me ...bollinilokesh@gmail.com

 <!---